BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/XSS.md

 ---
 title: Cross-Site Scripting (XSS) Walkthrough
 ---
-Cross-Site Scripting (XSS) is a type of injection attack where scripts, links, or other malicious code are inserted into user-supplied content on a website.
-[OWASP](https://owasp.org/) considers "cross-site scripting" to be a misnomer since not all attacks involve more than one website.
+[Cross-Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/) is a type of injection attack where scripts, links, or other malicious code are inserted into user-supplied content on a website.
+[OWASP](https://owasp.org/) considers "cross-site scripting" to be a misnomer since not all XSS attacks involve more than one website.
 Nevertheless, it is the industry-accepted name for this type of attack.

 > **Warning:** Attempting to attack a website or computer system without authorization is illegal.
 While doing this walkthrough and experimenting with the website, you have permission to practice XSS exploits on [ScriptBoard.dicax.org](https://scriptboard.dicax.org).
-Nevertheless, you are **not** permitted to attack or seek vulnerabilities on the web server or its host.
+Nevertheless, you are **not** permitted to attack or seek vulnerabilities on the web host.
 You should use the knowledge you gain from these activities to make your own applications more secure.
 You should not use the knowledge and skills you gain to attack other sites without permission from the owners.
 ScriptBoard is designed to restrict your exploits to your own computer and session.
 You should not attempt to break into other users' sessions.

 [ScriptBoard](https://scriptboard.dicax.org) simulates an online forum or message board with two special characteristics.
 First, it is vulnerable to XSS type exploits.
 Second, each session is restricted to viewing the messages posted from that session.
 In other words, you can only see your own message.
 This is to keep you from posting exploits that would affect someone else.